ronnyml/snowplow-wiki/events-and-contexts/Events-and-Contexts.md

 When it comes to actual implementation of *event dictionaries* we prefer to call it a **schema registry**.

-> **Schema Registry** provides a serving layer for your metadata.
+> **Schema registry** provides a serving layer for your metadata.
 It provides a RESTful interface for storing and retrieving schemas.
 It stores a versioned history of all schemas and allows evolution of schemas.

 When an **event** occurs, it generally involves a number of **entities**, and takes place in a particular setting.
 Those entities we call **contexts**.